“Has America Ever Been as Divided as it is today?”

-That was the rhetorical question a television pundit recently asked during a discussion of the nation’s current malevolent political climate.
+That was the rhetorical question a television pundit recently asked during a discussion of the nation’s current hateful political climate.

 Frankly, the question surprised me.
-Then I looked at who posed it.
+Then I looked at who asked it.
 She was a thirty-something talking head who had little or no historical perspective of this country.

 For her, and for those who may have only vague memories of the 1960s, the answer to that question is likely “no.”

 But for many of us who lived through the 1960s and early 1970s and who were on college campuses back then, the answer is a resounding “yes!”